anjaligupta1104/projects/README.md

 **Macro_processer**

 This folder contains code for an assignment for a Systems Programming course at Yale.
+The assignment was to create a TeX-like macro processor.
 It demonstrates my knowledge of C, memory allocation, and data structures.

 **Bank**